digitalreasoning/base-stackdio-formula/README.md

-qatp-base-formula
+base-stackdio-formula
 =================

-stackd.io formula for a number of base states specific to QATP operations.
+stackd.io formula to provide a base configuration